-We have a lot of parents that ask us if they are allowed to establish a Roth IRA on behalf of their son or daughter.
+Parents always want their children to succeed financially so they do everything they can to set them up for a good future.
+One of the options for parents is to set up a Roth IRA and we have a lot of parents that ask us if they are allowed to establish one on behalf of their son or daughter.
 You can, as long as they have earned income.
-This can be a very powerful wealth accumulate strategy for your children since all of the accumulation within the Roth IRA is withdrawal tax free after age 59½.
+This can be a very powerful wealth accumulation strategy for your children since all of the accumulation within the Roth IRA is withdrawal tax free after age 59½.
 If your child has $10,000 in their Roth IRA today, assuming they never make another deposit to the account, and it earns 8% per year, 40 years from now the account balance would be $217,000.
 Oh, and they don’t pay tax on any of it.

 - 100% of earned income